Twenty One Pilots

-Twenty One Pilots (Note: Stylized in all lowercase as twenty one pilots, twenty øne piløts or twenty | one | pilots, and abbreviated similarly (tøp or TØP)) is an American musical duo from Columbus, Ohio.
-The group was formed in 2009 by lead vocalist Tyler Joseph along with Nick Thomas and Chris Salih, who both left in 2011.
-Since their departure, the line-up has consisted of Tyler Joseph and drummer Josh Dun.
-The duo is best known for their singles "Stressed Out", "Ride", and "Heathens", which achieved commercial success between 2015 and 2016.
-The duo received a Grammy Award for Best Pop Duo/Group Performance at the 59th Annual Grammy Awards for "Stressed Out".
+Twenty One Pilots (Note: Stylized in all lowercase as twenty one pilots, twenty øne piløts or twenty | one | pilots, and abbreviated similarly (tøp or TØP)) is an American musical duo from Columbus, Ohio, consisting of frontman Tyler Joseph and drummer Josh Dun.
+The band is known for its difficult-to-categorize mix of musical styles, lyrics concerning personal insecurities, and energetic live shows featuring costumes and on-stage acrobatics.
+They are also known for their fanbase and an alternate universe storyline told through several concept albums.

-The band independently released two albums, Twenty One Pilots (2009) and Regional at Best (2011), before being signed by record label Fueled by Ramen in 2012.
-Their label debut Vessel (2013) became the second album in history on which every track received at least a gold certification.
+The band was formed in 2009 by Joseph, bassist Nick Thomas, and drummer Chris Salih.
+After independently releasing their first album, Twenty One Pilots (2009), Salih was replaced by Dun in May 2011 and Thomas left the following month, with the group continuing as a duo.
+Following their second independent album, Regional at Best (2011), the duo was signed by record label Fueled by Ramen in 2012.
+Their label debut, Vessel (2013), became the second album in history on which every track received at least a gold certification.

-The duo achieved breakthrough success with their fourth album, Blurryface (2015), which produced the hit singles "Stressed Out" and "Ride" and became the first album on which every track received at least a gold certification from the Recording Industry Association of America.
-The release of "Heathens" also made the group the first alternative artist in history to have two concurrent top five singles in the Billboard Hot 100 and the third rock act in history to have two singles simultaneously chart in the top five of the Billboard Hot 100, joining the Beatles and Elvis Presley.
+The duo achieved breakthrough success in 2015 with their fourth album, Blurryface, which produced the hit singles "Stressed Out" and "Ride" and became the first album on which every track received at least a gold certification from the Recording Industry Association of America.
+"Stressed Out" earned Twenty One Pilots a Grammy Award for Best Pop Duo/Group Performance at the 59th Annual Grammy Awards.
+The release of "Heathens" in 2016 also made the group the first alternative artist in history to have two concurrent top five singles in the Billboard Hot 100 and the third rock act in history to have two singles simultaneously chart in the top five of the Billboard Hot 100, joining the Beatles and Elvis Presley.

-The duo have released four more studio albums, Trench (2018), Scaled and Icy (2021), Clancy (2024), and Breach (2025).
-They have also garnered 12 number-one songs on the Alternative Airplay chart, tying with Foo Fighters for the fifth-most.
+The duo has released four more studio albums: Trench (2018), Scaled and Icy (2021), Clancy (2024), and Breach (2025).
+They have garnered 14 number-one songs on the Alternative Airplay chart, tying with Linkin Park for the second-most.